Ishaan35/Unity3D-Mario-Kart-Racing-Game/README.md

 ## Usage

 1. Download Unity version 2021.3.4f1 LTS or higher.
 LTS versions are always preferred for longer-term support of existing features used in the project.
+2. Download Blender 2.79 or higher as Unity will need to import some .blend file assets.
-2. Once downloaded, clone this GitHub repository, and open the root directory in Unity Hub as a project.
+3. Once downloaded, clone this GitHub repository, and open the root directory in Unity Hub as a project.
 I did not provide the library folder, so the first-time import may take a while.
-3. Once in, you should be able to navigate to the scenes folder and view the different tracks.
+4. Once in, you should be able to navigate to the scenes folder and view the different tracks.
 If you encounter errors or see unrendered pink meshes, try the following:
 	• Ensure the latest version of the Universal Render Pipeline and Shadergraph is installed as a package in the Unity Package Manager.
 After installing, if it does not work, delete the library folder and re-open the project.

 	• Make sure the version of Unity is LTS and at least version 2021.3.4f1.